Boundaries in Relationships: Why It Starts With Your Body

 The characteristics of healthy boundaries in relationships

-Healthy boundaries aren’t one-size-fits-all.
+Healthy boundaries in relationships aren’t one-size-fits-all.
 They have a few key qualities:

 Recognizing when your boundaries have been crossed